shyamgupta/devnotesio/springboot/Fundamentals.md

 - intercepting object method calls to provide additional framework features
 - destroying an object

 Spring is responsible for creating bean objects.
 But first, you need to tell the framework which objects it should create.
 We do this by prividing bean definitions.
-Bean definitions tell Spring \
+Bean definitions tell Spring:
 - which classes the framework should use as beans.
 - describe the properties of a bean.